UWCNuclear/UbuntuSetUp/README.md

     sudo apt upgrade

 Step 6.
-Install a text editor (gedit or emacs) by typing in the terminal:
+Install the text editor "emacs" by typing in the terminal:

-    sudo apt-get install gedit
+    sudo apt-get install emacs-gtk

-*Test*: Type "gedit" in the terminal
+*Test*: Type "emacs" in the terminal

 *More support*:	https://wiki.ubuntu.com/WSL and Google